Sho0pi/travel-blog/stories/japan/30-hours-in-kumejima/index.md

 animals on this planet.

 I completely panicked (for no legit reason) and started pushing both me and my girlfriend back to shore.
-She said she&#39;s never seen me swim that fast in her life.
-I really don&#39;t know what happened to me - I&#39;m usually super calm.
+She said she's never seen me swim that fast in her life.
+I really don't know what happened to me - I'm usually super calm.
 Maybe it was the current, maybe it was the long snorkel session.
 Maybe just my brain bugging out.